Review: Like Han and the Millenium Falcon, Isamu likes to stick to what he knows

 Packaging & Extras: (5/5)

-The VF-19Advance is one of those instances where the toy receives a perfect score on the merit of the ‘extras’ though the packaging could be better.
-You get a very flimsy cardboard box adorned with some good images of the toy looking really cool.
-There’s no flip-top lid that would let you see the toy without opening it but it’s not the most outrageously priced Isamu toy we’ve seen and the packaging isn’t overly large, so maybe that’s a worthy concession.
-In the box things get really good.
+The VF-19Advance receives a perfect score on the merit of the ‘extras’, the packaging could be better.
+You get a very flimsy cardboard box (36 x 23 x 15.5 cm) adorned with images of the toy.
+There’s no flip-top lid that would let you see the toy without opening it but the packaging is efficient so many will view that as a worthy concession.
 Inside the box you’ll find the toy in a Styrofoam tray sealed by tape along the entire perimeter by an unmarked cardboard lid and two plastic trays housing the rest of the accessories.
 Besides the toy, the Styrofoam tray includes:

 1) Gun (with pivot gimmick)